Eric Brady

-Eric Brady is a fictional character from Days of Our Lives, an American soap opera on the NBC network, played since 2012 by Greg Vaughan, the longest tenured actor in the role.
+Eric Brady is a fictional character from Days of Our Lives, an American soap opera on NBC/Peacock, played since 2012 by Greg Vaughan, the longest tenured actor in the role.
 Eric was introduced in the episode of October 16, 1984, together with his twin sister, Sami Brady.

 Initially played by a series of child actors, Jensen Ackles was cast in the role of Eric when the character was rapidly-aged from a pre-teen to a young adult in July 1997 under the pen of headwriter James E. Reilly.
 Ackles' Eric appeared for three years until August 2000, when he departed.
-Vaughan has played Eric for eleven years; the longest of any prior performer.
+Vaughan portrayed Eric from 2012 to 2024, remaining with the serial for 12 years, longer than any other portrayer in the role.